Nic Chien

-Nic Chien (born May 16, 2006) is a Filipino actor, singer, and visual artist.
+Nic Salonga Chien (born May 16, 2006) is a Filipino actor, singer, and visual artist.
 He (Note: Chien uses he/him and they/them pronouns.
 This article uses he/him for consistency.) has appeared in professional stage productions in the Philippines and internationally.
 He is the son of actress and singer Lea Salonga.

 Chien first appeared in public performances as a child, singing duets with his mother in concerts and television appearances before making his professional stage debut as Alice in Matilda the Musical (2017) in Manila.
 He later gained recognition for his performance as Jack in a Philippine production of Into the Woods (2025).
 In addition to acting, Chien designed the cover artwork for Salonga's single Dream Again (2020).
 He is transmasculine and has spoken publicly about his gender transition and the role of supportive parenting in LGBTQ identity.

 Early life and education

-Nic Chien was born on May 16, 2006 at Asian Hospital and Medical Center in Muntinlupa, Philippines, to Lea Salonga (b.
-1971), a Filipino actress and singer, and Robert Charles Chien (b.
-1971), an American businessman of Chinese and Japanese descent.
-He was assigned female at birth and went by his given name, Nicole, prior to transitioning in 2025.
+Chien was born on May 16, 2006, at Asian Hospital and Medical Center in Muntinlupa, Philippines, to Lea Salonga, a Filipino actress and singer, and Robert Chien, an American businessman of Chinese and Japanese descent.
+He was assigned female at birth and went by his given name prior to transitioning in 2025.
 He was raised in both the Philippines and New York City, where his mother frequently worked.
 Chien developed an early interest in the performing arts, often accompanying his mother to rehearsals and productions.

-Chien attended high school in New York, and as of 2025, he has plans to take a gap year before beginning college, while continuing to pursue opportunities in music and acting.
+Chien attended high school in New York.
+In April 2023, Chien won first place at the English-Speaking Union's New York City Branch Shakespeare Competition and third place at the 40th Annual National Shakespeare Competition.
+As of 2025, he has plans to take a gap year before beginning college, while continuing to pursue opportunities in music and acting.

 Career

-2013–2017: Concert performances
+2013–2017: Childhood concert performances

 Chien first performed publicly alongside his mother in December 2013, when they sang "Yesterday’s Dream" at the Playlist Concert at the Philippine International Convention Center.
 In February 2015, he joined her on The Voice of the Philippines, performing "Tomorrow" during the semi-finals.
 The two reunited in February 2017 for a rendition of "Pure Imagination" in the Songs from the Stage concert.

-2017–present: Matilda, Into the Woods, and transgender identity
+2017–2024: Matilda, concert appearances, and visual arts

 In November 2017, Chien made his professional stage debut as Alice in Atlantis Productions' Matilda the Musical at the Meralco Theater in Pasig.
 In October 2018, Chien and Lea Salonga performed "Shy" at The 40th Anniversary Concert.
 The following year, in August 2019, they appeared together in Perfect Ten: A Gala Performance.
 In December 2019, Chien performed alongside Salonga and Esang de Torres during Salonga's holiday concert, The Gift.

 In 2020, Chien expanded into visual arts, designing the cover artwork for Salonga's single "Dream Again."
 The pair collaborated again in July 2021 for a virtual performance of "You Raise Me Up" during Gabay Guro's All-Star Concert for a Sustainable Philippines.
-In April 2023, Chien won first place at the English-Speaking Union’s New York City Branch Shakespeare Competition and third place at the 40th Annual National Shakespeare Competition.